-E2 Standard e college/university conducts and reports regular and ongoing evaluations of the ncurrent enrollment program effectiveness and uses the results for continuous provement.
-E2 Required Evidence Provide a detailed report describing a research study or set of evaluations that the concurrent enrollment program conducted within or in progress during the last two academic years prior to applying.
-This report should include an abstract or executive summary which includes why the study was needed (i.e. what question did it answer), introduction, methodology, results, and discussion sections.
-Provide the research instrument such as surveys and interview questions, as appropriate.
-Some studies will rely on data pulls from existing data systems and will not have a research instrument. е Describe how the results and any improvement plans are communicated with the college/university and school leadership, as well as how the program continues to track whether the improvement plan is yielding beneficial results.
-Describe the types and frequency of program evaluation methods used by the program to assess student success, impact on school partners and/or other program goals.

-Commentary

-- The intent of this standard is for the college/university to study the overall effectiveness of the concurrent enrollment program through evaluations which lead to continuous quality improvement.
-The research or evaluations should guide program improvement and align with college goals, mission and strategic plan. - Describe the various methods of program evaluation, how often they occur, how the results inform improvement plans, how progress toward a specific improvement is monitored, and how this information is shared with all relevant stakeholders. - Study findings should be presented as a report, including the following: - o The abstract or executive summary that briefly summarizes the entire report.
-It includes the study's purpose (goals and objectives) and highlights the major results and conclusions of the study. - o The methodology is a description of methods.
-Include the names of the individuals or departments who helped with the study. - o The results section includes select tables and graphs, as well as a narrative that guides the reader in identifying and interpreting your key findings. - o The discussion section describes what the concurrent enrollment program learned through the study or evaluation, including the implications of the results for the concurrent enrollment program (including school partners and the college/university), and what steps the concurrent enrollment program is taking to improve or make changes based on the results. - o The evaluations or research study can be a long term study that last longer than two academic years.
-The requirement is for part or all the research study to occur in the two academic years prior to the NACEP accreditation application. - Qualified researchers should participate in the study design and implementation, and may include someone within the concurrent enrollment program or institutional research department, or a faculty member or consultant who has a statistics or research background. - Programs should periodically administer surveys of alumni, but may supplement with other methods, as appropriate to their research needs and program goals.
-Using multiple data sources can improve the validity of results in case of a low survey response rate. - NACEP provides survey templates and a Survey Guide that concurrent enrollment programs new to program evaluation are encouraged to utilize.
-Programs with greater evaluation experience may continue to use or adapt NACEP's survey templates, or conduct evaluations using alternative research methods and data collection techniques. - Some examples of evaluations include research on the impact on students, including matriculation rates, longitudinal student outcomes (educational goals, completion rates, college GPA), and how students perform in subsequent courses.
-Sources for data on student outcomes include, but are not limited to, surveys of high school seniors and alumni (at various years post-graduation), focus groups of current or former concurrent enrollment program students, internal data (on current concurrent enrollment program students and alumni who've matriculated at the college/university), state or system-wide databases, the National Student Data Clearinghouse, and surveys of transfer institutions that accept credits from the concurrent enrollment program. - Programs may also assess the needs and perspectives of school partners (e.g., instructors, counselors, and administrators) to get their views and feedback on the program to determine the impact concurrent enrollment program has had on the school.
-For example, the concurrent enrollment program might assess the effectiveness of their faculty liaisons, training and professional development, learning resources, and student support services (including advisement).
-While mentioned here, these partner impact evaluations can be used as evidence for Partnership Standard 2; that said, programs should not submit the same evaluation report to satisfy both standards.
-Assessments of the impact of the concurrent enrollment program on school partners should not represent the entirety of the evidence for E2 because an intent of E2 is to understand the impact of concurrent enrollment program on the student.
+EVALUATION STANDARD E2 - continued

+Com

+thods of program evaluation, how often they occur, how the ent plans, how progress toward a specific improvement is information is shared with all relevant stakeholders.

+presented as a report, including the following:

+utive summary that briefly summarizes the entire report.
+It burpose (goals and objectives) and highlights the major results ne study.

+description of methods.
+Include the names of the individuals or ped with the study.

+cludes select tables and graphs, as well as a narrative that dentifying and interpreting your key findings.

+on describes what the concurrent enrollment program learned evaluation, including the implications of the results for the it program (including school partners and the college/university), oncurrent enrollment program is taking to improve or make e results.

+search study can be a long term study that last longer than two requirement is for part or all the research study to occur in the prior to the NACEP accreditation application.

+ould participate in the study design and implementation, ne within the concurrent enrollment program or institutional a faculty member or consultant who has a statistics or research ically administer surveys of alumni, but may supplement with ppriate to their research needs and program goals.
+Using an improve the validity of results in case of a low survey templates and a Survey Guide that concurrent enrollment m evaluation are encouraged to utilize.
+Programs with greater ay continue to use or adapt NACEP's survey templates, or ng alternative research methods and data collection techniques.

+ations include research on the impact on students, including itudinal student outcomes (educational goals, completion rates, tudents perform in subsequent courses.
+Sources for data on le, but are not limited to, surveys of high school seniors and post-graduation), focus groups of current or former concurrent lents, internal data (on current concurrent enrollment program o've matriculated at the college/university), state or system-wide Student Data Clearinghouse, and surveys of transfer institutions the concurrent enrollment program.

+ess the needs and perspectives of school partners (e.g., and administrators) to get their views and feedback on the e impact concurrent enrollment program has had on the school. rent enrollment program might assess the effectiveness of their and professional development, learning resources, and student ng advisement).
+While mentioned here, these partner impact as evidence for Partnership Standard 2; that said, programs ame evaluation report to satisfy both standards.
+Assessments current enrollment program on school partners should not the evidence for E2 because an intent of E2 is to understand at enrollment program on the student.